About the BGHS band Program and Mr. Kappler

 All groups perform and compete at various festivals in the Chicagoland area, where they consistently receive superior ratings and place in the top of their classes.

-The marching band consists of the membership of all concert ensembles and performs at all home football games and marching band competitions, as well as the annual Buffalo Grove Days Parade (held the Sunday of Labor Day Weekend), Frontier Day's Parade and the Arlington Heights Memorial Day Parade.
+The marching band consists of the voluntary membership of all concert ensembles and performs at all home football games and marching band competitions, as well as the annual Buffalo Grove Days Parade (held the Sunday of Labor Day Weekend), Frontier Day's Parade and the Arlington Heights Memorial Day Parade.

 The band rehearses in the summer, during the school day and has one weekly after-school rehearsal.